N3zzar/Dbt-cloud-Project/thoughtprocess.md

 * A unique key
 * A list of columns to check for changes

 I could not test whether the snapshot would fully work because doing so would require updating the database, and I could not run DDL commands on BigQuery on free tier.
-However, since there were no errors, I assume the snapshot configuration is valid.
+However, since there were no errors, I assume the snapshot configuration would work fine.

 ---